 Yes, you can plug your bass guitar and play it through a guitar amp but sure it comes with a little risk factor.
 If you really find the bass tone coming through a regular amplifier interesting, you can continue with it.
 But make sure you put the volume down and channel clean.

-All I can say is, when it comes to the music, experiment is the key factor to exceed.
+All I can say is, when it comes to the music, the experiment is the key factor to exceed.
 You should try different things according to your music style and see whether or not it is working for you!

 I hope you find this guitar helpful, if so please share it with your friends and family on your social handles.
 Also, if you have any doubts or any kind of additional tips to suggest in this article, feel free to put them down in the comment section.